Choosing and Downloading a Disk Image

 It will take UNetbootin a few minutes to finish up and then it will prompt you to either reboot the computer or quit.
 The reboot option is nice if you’ll be booting into the image on the computer you’re working with; however, it’s just as simple to quit, eject the USB flash drive and move it to another computer (note that bootable USB flash drives created with UNetbootin are not bootable with Apple computers).

-Peppermint Four is offered as hybrid ISO images.
+Peppermint Five is offered as hybrid ISO images.
 As a result, the images can be written directly to certain mediums (such as USB flash drives).
 Documentation on this and instructions on how to do so can be found here.

 Booting Into Your Installation Medium